American Express® Preferred Rewards Gold Credit Card review 2023

 You can track your spending in real time and watch your points piling up (hopefully!) in Amex’s very respectable mobile app.
 The app also lets you turn on/off a range of handy alerts – you can get updates whenever a purchase is made, when you’re within a specified amount (you choose the amount) from your credit limit, when your statement is ready and when a payment is due (again, you get to specify how much notice you want).
 You can also browse and activate offers for nearby merchants.

 You can also hook the card up to Apple Pay, or just use Amex Pay if you’re on Android, but in our opinion this is a card that deserves to be seen!

 How does the lounge access work?

-Within a few days of your new card landing you’ll be sent another – your Lounge Club membership card.
+Within a few days of your new card landing you’ll be sent another – your Priority Pass membership card.
 This is the one you’ll need to get into a lounge (not your credit card – that won’t work).
-Lounge Club is a network of VIP lounges covering 300+ airports worldwide.
+Amex has a network of VIP lounges covering 300+ airports worldwide.
 Your first two lounge visits each year are on Amex.
 After that you’ll need to pay a small fee.

 We put the lounge access deal to the test at Gatwick’s No.1 lounge and had no problems at all.

 How do the points work?

 Whenever you make purchases on the card, you’ll earn points – one for every pound.
 You’ll earn double points when you spend in a foreign currency (unfortunately the currency conversion fee of 2.99% will outweigh the effective 1% that you’ll earn in points) or directly with airlines and triple points when you spend through American Express Travel – the company’s in-house travel agency.

 As well as all this there’s your hefty welcome bonus and anniversary bonus (both subject to a minimum spend requirement) plus a bonus if you refer a friend and they’re approved.